Bussum Zuid railway station

 Bussum Zuid is a railway station located in Bussum, Netherlands.
 It is located approximately 25 km southeast of Amsterdam.
 It is on the Amsterdam - Hilversum - Amersfoort main line.
 The station was opened at 22 May 1966.
 The station is double tracked and has 2 platforms with many trains passing through, with 4 trains stopping per hour.

+The platforms are connected by a traverse with a lift that was installed in 2015.

 Train services

 The following train services call at Bussum Zuid: